rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   ![hist](./images/hist-1.png)

-21. Data visualization: Check outliers on a boxplot.
+21. Data Visualization: Check outliers on a boxplot.
 The outlier values are listed on top of the displayed box in the output.

   ```
   x <- CIL$AGE